-Hallmarked in London in 1828 by Paul Storr, this Antique, Sterling Silver Mug features "melon" style decoration.
-The mug has a capacity of almost a pint and is 5.5 inches (13.5cm) high, 5.5 inches (13.5cm) from handle to lip and has a diameter ot the top of 4.5 inches (10.5cm).
+Hallmarked in London in 1828 by Paul Storr, this handsome, Antique, Sterling Silver Mug features an acanthus detailed scroll handle and a melon shaped body.
+The mug has a capacity of almost a pint and measures 5.5 inches (13.5cm) tall, by 5.5 inches (13.5cm) from handle to lip, by 4.5 inches (10.5cm) in depth.
 The mug weighs 13.5 troy oz and is in fine condition.

 £3,495ADD TO BASKET MORE PHOTOS

 Hallmarked In 1799